MojoDallin/HybridItems/README.md

 # hybrid-items-description
 Currently adds some items that are a hybrid of multiple items.
-This includes, but is not limited to: 20 weapons and 1 armor set